-Family provision claims represent a greater proportion of contest types in the PO file review (86% compared to 51% of estates for the judicial case review).
-The increased proportion of construction and validity cases in the judicial case review may reflect a greater need for these types of cases to escalate to Court (e.g., to determine the validity of a will or to resolve questions or disputes as to how a will should be construed).

-In the PO file review family provision was the most frequent category of contest across States.
-In the judicial case review this was also true of most States except SA and WA where contests about validity were more common.
-A higher proportion of family provision claims in the judicial case review were made by partners or ex-partners (25% compared to 15% for PO file review).
+- Family provision claims represent a greater proportion of contest types in the PO file review (86% compared to 51% of estates for the judicial case file review).
+The increased proportion of construction and validity cases in the judicial case file review may reflect a greater need for these types of cases to escalate to Court (e.g., to determine the validity of a will or to resolve questions or disputes as to how a will should be construed). - In the PO file review family provision was the most frequent category of contest across States.
+In the judicial case file review this was also true of most States except SA and WA where contests about validity were more common.

-Estate value was higher in judicial case review cases (see Table 4 on page 6).
-One limitation of these results is that not all cases specified whether figures stated were gross or net values (net value was used when stated).
-In the PO file review NSW had the highest proportion of estates over \$1million (24%) whereas in the judicial case review Victoria had the highest proportion of estates over \$1million (53%).
-In the PO file review there was no relationship between estimated estate value and success rate of claims, whereas in the judicial case review claims against larger estates appeared more likely to succeed than claims against smaller estates.
+- Estate value was higher in judicial case file review cases (see Table 4 on page 4).
+One limitation of these results is that not all cases specified whether figures stated were gross or net values (net value was used when stated). - In the PO file review NSW had the highest proportion of estates over \$1million (24%) whereas in the judicial case file review Victoria had the highest proportion of estates over \$1million (53%). - A higher proportion of family provision claims in the judicial case file review were made by partners or ex-partners (25% compared to 15% for PO file review). - In the PO file review there was no relationship between estimated estate value and success rate of claims, whereas in the judicial case file review claims against a larger estate appeared more likely to succeed than claims against a smaller estate.